Perform Risk Analysis to Meet Oversight Compliance Expectations

 - Other relevant classifications such as parts, vendors, policies, etc.

-Creating and assigning classifications becomes an important part of risk analysis process.
+Creating and assigning classifications becomes an important part of the risk analysis process.
 Classifications, when properly used, it allows safety professionals and operational department heads to compare the current issue with historical issues that share common elements.

 - Are your findings consistent?

 - Are there classifications that seem out of place? (indicating that this issue has some new element or the risk analysis was misguided)